-In the preferred configuration, massing is accommodated in slender towers that are spaced to frame Yates street and maximize the amount of sunlight exposure on courtyards and the Yates Plaza.
+In the preferred configuration, massing is accommodated in slender towers that are spaced to frame Yates Street and maximize the amount of sunlight exposure on courtyards and the public park.

 Height is focused at the centre of the 900-block and gradually declines towards the neighbourhood east of Cook Street.